cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 While the above shortcuts are the common variants, you can also try others.
 The treatment of the nuisances can be changed to the so-called "Hybrid-Bayesian" method which effectively integrates over the nuisance parameters.
 This can be achieved (with any test-statistic which is not profiled over the nuisances) by setting `--generateNuisances=1 --generateExternalMeasurements=0 --fitNuisances=0`.

+!!! warning
+    If you have unconstrained parameters in your model (`rateParam` or if using a `_norm` variable for a pdf) and you want to use the "Hybrid-Bayesian" method, you **must** declare these as `flatParam` in your datacard and when running text2workspace you must add the option `--X-assign-flatParam-prior` in the command line.
+This will create uniform priors for these parameters, which is needed for this method and which otherwise would not get created.

 !!! info
     Note that (observed and toy) values of the test statistic stored in the instances of `RooStats::HypoTestResult` when the option `--saveHybridResult` has been specified, are defined without the factor 2 and therefore are twice as small as the values given by the formulas above.
 This factor is however included automatically by all plotting script supplied within the Combine package.